 Taste: Big arrival with more smoky spices, pepper, toffee, orange, grape juice and a gentle waft of peat smoke.

-Value for Money: A little bit unusual but an ultimately rewarding dram all the same.
+Thoughts: A little bit unusual but an ultimately rewarding dram all the same.
 Gently smoky and bolstered by some daring cask usage and the sensible decision to bottle at 46%.

 Though original plans to build a second distillery in the Borders at Peebles appear to have been shelved for the time being, R&B Distillers remain an exciting prospect and anticipation will only grow as their spirit slowly creeps towards that crucial third birthday.
 If ‘While We Wait’ is indeed an indication of what is to come, we could be getting close to the introduction of a very interesting new single malt indeed.